alexanderhxs/CrashPredictionExtension/README.md

 * **`prediction horizon: 3`**: The number of future time steps (frames) the model is expected to predict.

 The framework utilizes a **"Rolling Prediction"** or **"Sliding Window"** approach to generate individual test scenarios.
 For each agent's trajectory, a window of size 9 (6 observation + 3 prediction) slides over the data.
 The first 6 data points serve as the observation, and the subsequent 3 data points act as the Ground Truth (GT) for evaluation.
 This method mimics real-time prediction and generates a comprehensive set of scenarios for training and evaluation.

-For additional information on the dataset, including detailed statistics and potential biases, please refer to the accompanying Excel file: `MMCP_Dataset_Information.xlsx`.

 ---